group bourdon test

 What is the Group Bourdon Test (GBT)?

-The Group Bourdon Test or GBT is the primary assessment used for applicants wishing to secure a career as a train driver.
-It is sometimes known as a dot test and is used for jobs where you are required to concentrate for long periods of time.
+The Group Bourdon Test or GBT is the primary assessment employers use to select the best applicants wishing to secure a career as a train driver.
+The GBT, sometimes known as a dot test, is used for jobs that require uninterrupted concentration over long periods of time.

-The test assesses your visual perception, concentration, and how careful you are.
-These are skills that you will need to use all of the time for jobs such as train driving, no matter how routine your role may become over time.
+The GBT assesses your visual perception, concentration, and conscientiousness.
+These are skills that you will need to use as a great train driver.

 The focus of the test is on the capability of the applicant to concentrate and identify a pattern from a given set of patterns.
 There is a strong emphasis on both speed and accuracy.
-The parent set of patterns is often deliberately repetitive and therefore can prove overwhelming.
-The test is not carried out on a computer.
+The parent set of patterns is often deliberately repetitive.
+Therefore, it can prove overwhelming.

 Is the Group Bourdon Test hard?